emqx/edge-stack/developer-scripts/README.md

 For convenience, the `run.sh` will help you get up and running.
 It will add,

 - The local Kuiper, Neuron and Edge nodes;
+- Create a stream named "neuron" in Kuiper which connects to the local neuron's telemetry mqtt topic.
 - Create a default database in TDengine and add it to Grafana data source.

 ```bash